Here is how you can do resource identification for projects…..

-There is the need for you to come up with alternatives for resource that might not be available for your project.
+There is the need for you to come up with alternatives for a resource that might not be available for your project.
 You need to know how to cover up in this type of scenario.
-Most at times, resource that are needed for your project might be unavoidably absent.
+Most at times, a resource that is needed for your project might be unavoidably absent.
 You cannot allow this kind of delay to put your project on hold.

 Also, your organisation might be divided into different areas.
 This might create a situation where you need to bring in new resource or rely on third parties to do most of the job for you.

-You may also be lucky to have many alternatives as far as resource for your project is concerned.
+You may also be lucky to have many alternatives as far as a resource for your project is concerned.
 This creates a scenario where you can bring in another set of people if one resource failed.

 It may also be that there has been disagreement over resource requirement in the past.
-In this kind of scenerio, your organisation is not able to reach a consensus on whether to use internal or external resource for the project.
+In this kind of scenario, your organisation is not able to reach a consensus on whether to use internal or external resource for the project.
 This might also create a form of resource constraint.

 #2 Analyse scope statement

 There is the need for you to analyse your scope statement in order to know those tasks that should be or not be part of your project.
 When scope statements are not properly analysed, it is very possible to leave out some tasks, hoping that you have already made provision for the resource that will handle such tasks.

 #3 Organisational policies as a resource identification method

 There is the need for you to consider organisational policies that will affect resource acquisition and usage in your organisation.
-Some organisation might decide that they will never bring in external contractors to execute project in the organisation.
+Some organisation might decide that they will never bring in external contractors to execute the project in the organisation.